Dmitry Patrushev: Business career

+Political career

 Minister of Agriculture

 On 18 May 2018, he was appointed Minister of Agriculture.
 On 21 January 2020, he was re-appointed for this post in Mikhail Mishustin's Cabinet.
-Under the direction of Patrushev, the state program "Integrated Development of Rural Areas" was implemented.
+Under the direction of Patrushev, the state program "Integrated Development of Rural Areas" was implemented, within its framework, agricultural mortgage was launched.
 By the end of 2020, it covered 82 regions of the Russian Federation and affected 6 million people.

-Corporate management

-Since 2016, Patrushev has been a member of PJSC Gazprom's Board of Directors.

-Since 2018, he has served as Chairman of the Supervisory Board of Russian Agricultural Bank JSC.

-Family
+In 2020, for the first time in its post-Soviet history, Russia became a net exporter of food.
+A total of 79 million tons of agricultural products and food were supplied abroad, amounting to $30.7 billion, while imports stood at $29.7 billion.
+By 2023, the export of food products and agricultural raw materials had reached $43.1 billion.

+Deputy Prime Minister

+On 14 May 2024, he was appointed Deputy Prime Minister of Russia in Mikhail Mishustin's Second Cabinet.
+In the government, he oversees agriculture, the agro-industrial complex, and environmental issues.